-Whole house carbon filters and water softeners offer solutions to these problems, but they work differently and address different issues.
+Whole-house carbon filters and water softeners offer solutions to these problems, but they work differently and address different issues.
 This post explores the benefits of each, helping you decide which system is best for maintaining healthy, hydrated hair and skin.

 These filters are designed to remove chlorine, chloramines, and other chemical contaminants from the water.
 Chlorine, commonly used in municipal water supplies to disinfect, can strip the natural oils from your hair and skin, leading to dryness and damage.

-Carbon filters use activated carbon to absorb these chemicals, improving water quality and making it gentler on hair and skin.
+Carbon filters use activated carbon filters to absorb these chemicals, improving water quality and making it gentler on hair and skin.

 Water softeners use an ion-exchange process to replace these hardness minerals with sodium or potassium ions, resulting in softer water that feels smoother and is easier to lather and rinse.